sandboxie-plus/sandboxie-docs/Content/NoRenameWinClass.md

    NoRenameWinClass=Program.exe,*
 ```

-This setting tells Sandboxie to not translate window class names created by _Program.exe_, and also makes accessible to sandboxed programs, and goes a step further to disable a few other windowing-related Sandboxie functions.
+This setting tells Sandboxie to not translate window class names created by _Program.exe_ by making them accessible to sandboxed programs, and goes a step further to disable a few other windowing-related Sandboxie functions.
 This may also cause the Sandboxie indicator [#] to not appear in window titles.

 Related Sandboxie Plus setting: